 On diabetes eve, I was extremely lethargic, laying on the couch, coughing, wheezing, sucking down Gatorade.
 To say I felt miserable would be an understatement.

 My Condition on Diabetes Eve

 As it would turn out, Gatorade and sweet drinks were the LAST thing I needed.
-The medical industry advice to drink sweet drinks certainly added to my dire condition and almost sent me into a diabetic coma.
+The medical industry advice to drink sweet drinks certainly added to my dire condition and almost killed.

 Sadly, I was ok with that outcome, I was ‘that’ sick.
 I was ready to put an end to the misery.

 The depth of the misery can not be overstated.
 I was obese, sickly, extremely lethargic … totally and completely miserable.
 I remember thinking, “I’d rather die than live like this”.

 For years my health had decreased.
 The last year and especially the last three months had been horrible.
 I missed the last week of work in 2008 due to the same respiratory sickness, and never fully recovered from the illness.
 My health had gradually worsened.